Oil bounces above $63 after slide, but glut worries persist

 Analysts at JBC Energy said Trump’s statement “highlights the potential for political fallout for Saudi itself from a hefty cut in production.”

-Source: Reuters (By Alex Lawler; Additional reporting by Henning Gloystein; editing by Jason Neely)
+Source: Reuters (Additional reporting by Henning Gloystein; Editing by Jason Neely and Edmund Blair)